Culinary training for International Cuisines in the Philippines taught by International Instructors

 Study under international chefs without leaving the Philippines.

-Experience a diverse curriculum unmatched by other culinary schools as it was designed for international kitchen expectations by Internationally experienced Chefs.
+Experience a diverse curriculum unmatched by other culinary schools, designed for international kitchen expectations by internationally experienced chefs.

 Train in modern facilities built to industry standards.